apereo/cas/cas-server-documentation/installation/Logging.md

 decide where and how messages from components should be displayed.
 Two are provided by default that output messages to the system console and a `cas.log` file:

-###Logger Selection
+### Multiple Logger Bindings
 CAS by default attempts to scan the runtime application context looking for suitable logger frameworks.
 By default, the framework that is chosen is Log4j.
-However, if you wish to instruct CAS to opt for a different framework, provide the following JVM variable to the container of your choice:
+If there are multiple logging frameworks found on the application classpath at runtime, you can instruct CAS to specifically select Log4j as the logging framework via the following property passed to the JVM runtime instance:

 {% highlight bash %}
 -DloggerFactory="org.apache.logging.slf4j.Log4jLoggerFactory"
 {% endhighlight %}

+###Alternative Loggers
+If you wish to use an alternative logging framework other than Log4j, you will need to exclude all `log4j` JAR artifacts and the `cas-server-core-logging` module from your configuration.
+Ensure an alternative framework such as Logback is provided instead to the application runtime and the necessary configuration is available per the framework.

 ###Refresh Interval
 The `log4j2.xml` itself controls the refresh interval of the logging configuration.
 Log4j has the ability